panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 typeof undefined; // => 'undefined'
 ```

-As well, you can check the constructor of an instance using `instanceof`:
+As well, `instanceof` checks the constructor of an instance:

 ```javascript
 class Cat { }